 - 1. Unless there is some special circumstance that requires a more complicated pump call sequence, this is the sequence that should be used. - Parameter P.17 must be used to select either First On Last Off or First On First Off. - 3.
 Discrete Inputs programmed as Pump 1-3 Disable inputs may be used to disable pumps. - 4.
 Discrete Inputs programmed as Sequence Inputs 1-3 may be used to set the lead pump. - 5.
 Parameter P.39 may be used to set the lead pump. - 6.
 A Discrete Input programmed for External Alternation (Function 5) may be used to force alternation.
-When this feature is used, Automatic Alternation would normally be disabled by setting Parameter P.18 to Disabled. - 7.
-If connected to a SCADA system, alternation may be initiated by momentarily setting Coil 136, or by forcing the lead pump by writing to Register 40022 (Same as Parameter P.39).
+When this feature is used, Automatic Alternation would normally be disabled by setting Parameter P.18 to Disabled. - If connected to a SCADA system, alternation may be initiated by momentarily setting Coil 136, or by forcing the lead pump by writing to Register 40022 (Same as Parameter P.39). - 8.
+Parameter P.51 may be used to select and setup Time Based Alternation.